Mark-Renzi/Wireshark-Clone/README.md

 # Wireshark-Clone
 A linux terminal-based clone of wireshark to analyze network packets.
 Currently configured to analyze packets saved to a PCAP file, sample files provided.s

+Analyzing network packets on your network may be against usepolicies defined by your network administrators.
+I AM NOT RESPONSIBLE FOR ANY USE OF THIS PROGRAM.
+CREATION EXISTS FOR EDUCATIONAL PURPOSES ONLY.

 Compile wireview with "make all", "make", or "make clean".